cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/cinchy-user-defined-functions-udfs/scalar-valued-functions.md

 Watch out for the following scenarios:

-* Do not trigger when you don't have all the necessary fields.
+* Don't trigger when you don't have all the necessary fields.
-* Do not trigger when non-relevant data on the row changes.
+* Don't trigger when non-relevant data on the row changes.
   * Make sure to appropriately insert and/or update in another table.